kryzin/kryzin-com/README.md

 - posts translated + pass the right ones to templates in gatsby-node
 - maybe add slugs for other locales to frontmatter for lang switching on post's site
+- fix navigation on language change when on homepage

 ## Quick start